 Other Medical Assistant Certifications Available

 Step 3.
-Pursue a Job and Maintain Your Medical Assistant Credential
+Find a Job in Medical Assisting

 - University of Connecticut Health Center – Farmington